tramitit/guides/en/italy/identity_card_request.md

 categories:
 - Italy
 date: '2024-06-07'
-description: Learn how to get the Italian Carta d'Identità, needed by residents and travelers in Italy & the EU.
-Details on required documents and procedures.
+description: Learn how to apply for the Italian Identity Card, required documents, and step-by-step procedures.
+Essential for Italian residents and travelers within the EU.
 draft: false
-meta_title: 'Italian Identity Card: How to Obtain & Essential Details'
+meta_title: 'Italian Identity Card: Complete Guide to Application & Requirements'
-title: 'Italian Identity Card: How to Obtain & Essential Details'
+title: 'Italian Identity Card: Complete Guide to Application & Requirements'
 translationKey: italy-identity_card_request
 ---

 ## Description
 ### What is it?